partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 ## Potatomaze

-Shall we go how to play?
+Shall we explain how to play?

 * 👉Yes! explain
 * I know, I'm good